hackshackers/hackshackers-hugo/README.md

 [![wercker status](https://app.wercker.com/status/fe62437d890aa393a1bd651a16be98a9/s/master "wercker status")](https://app.wercker.com/project/byKey/fe62437d890aa393a1bd651a16be98a9)

 This site is built using [Hugo](https://gohugo.io), a static site generator written in [Go](http://golang.org/).
-This repository contains the general site configuration and `hackshackers-2017` theme; all of the content should live in the [hackshackers-hugo-content](https://github.com/hackshackers/hackshackers-hugo-content) repository, which is a submodule of the main repo.
+This repository contains the general site configuration, sample content, and the `hackshackers-2017` theme.

+All of the **live** content is in the [hackshackers-hugo-content](https://github.com/hackshackers/hackshackers-hugo-content) repository, which is a [submodule](https://github.com/blog/2104-working-with-submodules) of the main repo.

 ### Local dev setup

+To start the local Go server at [http://localhost:1313/](http://localhost:1313/) with pages compiled from the `sample-content/` directory:

 1. [Install](https://gohugo.io/overview/installing/) Hugo
 1. `$ git clone git@github.com:hackshackers/hackshackers-hugo.git`
 1. `$ cd hackshackers-hugo`
-1. To develop locally with _sample_ content (recommended most of the time):
 1. `$ hugo --config=devConfig.toml server`

-1. To develop locally with _production_ content (Git submodules can be tricky):
+Git submodules can be tricky to work with, so we recommend using the sample content.
+But if you _really_ want to run the production content locally, replace step 4 with:

 1. `$ git submodule update --init --recursive`
 1. `$ hugo server`

-That will build the static pages and start the local Go server at [http://localhost:1313/](http://localhost:1313/).
+Once the local server is running, it will watch for changes when you save the files you're working on and automatically reload any open browser tabs.

 ### Working with site assets

+We use [Webpack](https://webpack.github.io/) to "bundle" CSS and JavaScript files.

 ```
 $ cd themes/hackshackers-2017